 These are my favorite fall treats of all time!
 Not only do they fill your house with the best smell in the world, they taste amazing, are super easy to make, and always satisfy a crowd.
 Best part, they are gluten, grain, and dairy free, sweetened with honey.

+For more of a dessert and special treat, I would add the maple frosting made from cashews, coconut oil, and maple syrup.
+You can find that recipe here.
 If you do not have pumpkin spice try 1 teaspoon ground cinnamon and ¼ teaspoon ground nutmeg.

 Dr Jockers Comments:

 This is a much higher carbohydrate dish than I typically recommend but it does have some good fats from the almond butter and pasture-raised eggs that will lower the glycemic impact.
 The pumpkin pie spice contains cinnamon which improves blood sugar sensitivity and tastes great!

 The fact that it is grain-free makes the dish less inflammatory and a great treat to have during the holidays or a special occasion.
 Enjoy!

 Let us know your thoughts on the pumpkin bars recipe in the comments section below.
 If you are looking for a more detailed fat burning, keto meal plan and recipes than check our complete Navigating the Ketogenic Diet program here